pa0501/YOLOSemanticSegmentation_TF/README.md

 # Yolov8-Seg_TF
-CNN Yolov8l for Segmentation in Tensorflow (no wrapper, parser).
+CNN Yolov8 for Segmentation task in Tensorflow.

 Part of the student thesis  „Optimization of an artificial neural network for semantic segmentation tasks in high-resolution 2D-images for aerospace applications” for TU Dresden